Rajpat

 Rajpat or Kamtapur Fort is an archaeological site in present-day Gosanimari in the Dinhata I CD block in the Dinhata subdivision of the Cooch Behar district in West Bengal, India.

 History

-The Khen dynasty replaced the weak rulers of the Kamata kingdom in the middle of the 15th century.
+The site was originally a fortified settlement belonging to the 10th-11th century Kamarupa Pala era.
+The area was settled by the late 14th century as evident from the coin of Ghiyasuddin Azam Shah who invaded Kamata kingdom at the end of the 14th century.
+Later, the Khen dynasty replaced the weak rulers of the Kamata kingdom in the middle of the 15th century.
 There were only three Khen rulers.
 The last king, Nilambar expanded the kingdom to include the present Koch Bihar district of West Bengal, the undivided Kamrup and Darrang districts of Assam, northern Mymensingh, now in Bangladesh, and eastern parts of Dinajpur district.
 In 1498, its last capital at Gosanimari was attacked by the invading army of Alauddin Husain Shah of Bengal, bringing an end to the Khen authority.